IBM-Cloud/ansible-collection-ibm/docs/ibm_pi_key.rst

 ------------
 The below requirements are needed on the host that executes this module.

-- IBM-Cloud terraform-provider-ibm v1.51.0
+- IBM-Cloud terraform-provider-ibm v1.65.1
-- Terraform v0.12.20
+- Terraform v1.5.5

 Parameters
 ----------

+  pi_cloud_instance_id (True, str, None)
+    (Required for new resource) The GUID of the service instance associated with an account.

   pi_key_name (True, str, None)
-    (Required for new resource) User defined name for the SSH key
+    (Required for new resource) User defined name for the SSH key.

   pi_ssh_key (True, str, None)
-    (Required for new resource) SSH RSA key
+    (Required for new resource) SSH RSA key.

-  pi_cloud_instance_id (True, str, None)
-    (Required for new resource) PI cloud instance ID

   id (False, str, None)